SplatFace: Gaussian Splat Face Reconstruction Leveraging an Optimizable Surface: Implementation, Results, and Evaluation

 \subsubsection{Datasets}

-We evaluate our method on two datasets, FaceScape~\cite{yang2020facescape} and ILSH~\cite{zheng2023ilsh}.
+We evaluate our method on three datasets, FaceScape~\cite{yang2020facescape}, ILSH~\cite{zheng2023ilsh} and NeRSemble~\cite{kirschstein2023nersemble}.
 The FaceScape dataset contains high-resolution light-stage images captured by DSLR cameras on hundreds of identities.
 Each capture contains about 50 images with viewing angles spaced approximately 20 degree away from each other.
 The FaceScape dataset also provide 3D meshes, with reported reconstruction error less than 0.3mm.
 We randomly select 10 identities to evaluate both on 3D face mesh reconstruction and novel view synthesis.
 The ILSH dataset include high-resolution light-stage capture from 24 cameras on 52 identities.
 We randomly select 10 identities to evaluate novel view synthesis.
+The NeRSemble dataset include video recordings of 16 views covering the front and sides of the subject.
+We take the same frames from different views and randomly select 5 identities to evaluate novel view synthesis.